homeles-emperor/Homeless-DDOS/README.md

 ## 🧠 About

-**Homeless-DDOS** is a lightweight network stress-testing and traffic simulation toolkit designed for security research, performance evaluation, and controlled laboratory environments.
+**Homeless-DDOS** is a lightweight network stress-testing and traffic toolkit designed for security research, performance evaluation, and controlled laboratory environments.

 The project helps developers and security researchers understand how